meilisearch/specifications/text/0034-telemetry-policies.md

 Each endpoint API tracked sends the `User-Agent` as a `user_agent` event property as an array.
 If several values are contained in the `User-Agent` header, they are split by the `;` character.

-##### `x-meilisearch-client` Query Parameter
+##### `X-Meilisearch-Client` Header

 Some browser engines prevent overloading the User-Agent header.
-To track the calls made by some clients concerned by this fact, e.g. the JavaScript SDK, it is possible to use the `x-meilisearch-client` query parameter.
+To track the calls made by some clients concerned by this fact, e.g. the JavaScript SDK, it is possible to use the `X-Meilisearch-Client` custom header.

-If the query parameter is encountered, it overrides the presence of the `User-Agent` header.
+If the `X-Meilisearch-Client` is encountered, it overrides the presence of the `User-Agent` header.

 #### Identifying MeiliSearch installation